Hoshaiah/demo-commit/cs-facts.md

 - **2025-12-16:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.
 - **2025-12-16:** Quicksort averages O(n log n) but degrades to O(n^2) on already-sorted input with naive pivots.
 - **2025-12-17:** A balanced binary tree keeps height ~log n, which is what keeps its operations fast.
+- **2025-12-17:** Caches exploit locality of reference — recently/nearby-accessed data is likely to be used again.